 nibbling variety.
 They can be eaten with your fingers, but won't get crumbs everywhere.
 They are sweet, but not too sweet, and have lots of chewy bits of apricot to savor.
 And yes, rest assured, they are perfect with coffee.

+These scones are more tender than traditional, which is the way I typically like them.
+Think of these palm-sized treats as a cross between a biscuit and a breakfast roll.
+The dough used to make them is also wetter than most, so I recommend dropping them directly onto the baking sheet from the mixing bowl rather than trying to pat them into a circle and cut out shapes.
 They also certainly don't need the icing, per se.
 After I was done baking them, they just seemed like they wanted a little more glamor.
 I glazed them with a basic sugar icing, but next time I think I'll try adding some lemon juice or candied ginger for some extra fun.

 Apricot Yogurt Scones